qinyinghua/NoSQL/README.md

         db.bios.find( { "name.first": "Tim" } )
         db.stats()

+Result: By design, MongoDB is a single-master system and all writes go to primary by default.
+SSH to the Master node to do insert, it works.

 ![](https://github.com/nguyensjsu/cmpe281-qinyinghua/blob/master/IndividualProject/mongoTest/good-network-insert-at-master-work.png)

-### Test Case #2: Test the data query without network partition happen - Insert data at Slave Node
+### Test Case #3: Test the Mongo chararistic without network partition happen - Insert data at Slave Node

-  Use the shard rs0 to test the network partition.
+  Use the shard rs0 to test.

   Open 3 bash terminals, each console is connecting to 1 of the 3 nodes on the shard rs0 replica set.

   Insert data on one node, query the data on all three nodes.

-  Result: It is not allowed to insert into slave nodes.

   Step 1: Insert a record to the node #2 (secondary/slave).